Mediterranean Gardening France

 The Member Area

 When a member logs into the Member App, they are taken to the Member Area dashboard.
 This consists of three sections.
-On the left is the standard WordPress administrative menu.
-For all except administrators, this menu serves no function.
+On the left is the standard WordPress administrative sidebar.
+For all except administrators, this sidebar serves no function.
 To the right is the Member Area proper.
 This is divided into two sections.
 At the top is the menu of functions available to all members (e.g. update your profile).
 Below is the menu of administrative functions.
 Access to this lower section is determined by the member’s WordPress role; only contributors and administrators can see it.
 Whether or not a member with access to this lower section can use a specific function there depends upon what privileges have been given to their MGF role.
 The content and layout of the Member Area (as well as the controls which determine access to it) are managed by the White Label CMS plugin (q.v.).

 Processes